HomeEnglishPrestationsCMP ArgentiqueBoutiqueArticlesInfos SiteRevue de Presse

 The material used for 3D printing of the CMP ST-45 is a biopolymer manufactured in Austria, based on 100% renewable and purely natural organic compounds. in CO², biodegradable.
 It is the very type of material of the future, non polluting and recyclable naturally.
 A carbon fiber reinforcement is included in the structure to stiffen the assembly and a deep matte black paint based on silicone resin finishes the internal and external finish of the camera.
 A black velvet dresses part of the front of the device.
 Due to the 3D printing technique used, small surface imperfections may be present.

-The focal length is 44mm in 4x5 format, the field angle is 123 ° and this without any geometric deformation since the system has no optical lens. a pinhole camera does not have a viewfinder, the only indications for framing are provided by the levels on the top of the camera.
-On the CMP ST-45, 3 levels are integrated:
+The focal length being 42mm in 4x5 format, the field of view is 123° and this without any geometric distortion since the system does not include any lens.
+A pinhole camera does not have a viewfinder, the only framing indications are provided by the levels present on the upper face of the camera.
+On the CMP ST-45², 3 levels are integrated:

-The pinhole (the hole through which the light passes) is manufactured by the Brittany company SténoCaméra which is famous for making the best pinhole cameras on the market.
-Its diameter of 0.26mm was chosen according to the focal length and the film format used on the ST-45.
+The pinhole (the hole through which the light passes) is manufactured by the french company SténoCaméra which is famous for making the best pinhole cameras on the market.
+Its diameter of 0.26mm was chosen according to the focal length and the film format used on the ST-45².

-ThThe 4x5 chassis (not supplied) can be loaded with color negative film, black and white and even black and white paper " positive direct" manufactured by Harman (direct positive paper) and Imago (BW Direct Positive Paper) that allows to get a positive original black and white directly.
+4x5 film holders (not supplied) can be loaded with color negative film, black and white and even black and white paper " positive direct" manufactured by Harman (direct positive paper) and Imago (BW Direct Positive Paper) that allows to get a positive original black and white directly.

 Taking pictures